Matthaei Botanical Gardens

 The University of Michigan Matthaei Botanical Gardens (300 acres, 121 hectares) includes botanical gardens, natural areas with trails, and several research-quality habitats and is part of the organization Matthaei Botanical Gardens and Nichols Arboretum.
-It was established in 1907.
+Nichols Arboretum was established in 1907, and Matthaei Botanical Gardens in 1957.
+The two were combined under a unified administration in 2004.

 The botanical gardens includes outdoor display gardens, the Gaffield Children's Garden, a 10,000+ square-foot conservatory, and natural areas with walking trails.
 The gardens are named after former Michigan regent Frederick C. Matthaei Sr. and his wife Mildred, who donated 200 acre of land.

 Gardens and hardy collections

 The gardens and hardy collections consist of several formal displays and outdoor plantings: